Quakers -- Great Britain

 "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings"

-Scope and Content note This collection is comprised of the single volume manuscript "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings."
+Overview This collection is comprised of the single volume manuscript "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings."
 Entries include names of British and American Quakers of note, especially artists and scientists, and provides brief biographies of them.

 Abstract Collection of family papers includes letters received by Abraham Scott, 1700-1704, a volume containing copies of letters written by George Dillwyn in relation to his wife's inheritance of part of the estate of Richard Hill, Hannah Moore, and Henry Hill, including a house in Madeira, 1799-1816, and an almanac with notations by Captain John Hollitt.
 Of particular interest is John Parrish's diary of his journey in the ministry from Philadelphia to Virginia in 1782.
 Also included are copies of...